Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/blazing-wave-roe.md

 - **Activity** Two-Action

 Flames flow out of you in a cascade, engulfing everyone in a 30-foot cone.
 Each creature in the area takes `4d6` fire damage with a basic Reflex save against your class DC.
 A creature that critically fails its save is knocked [prone](rules/conditions.md#Prone).
-Level (+2) The damage increases by `1d6`.

-*Source: RoE p.
+*Source: Rage of Elements p.
 28*
 %% #compendium/src/pf2e/roe #trait/fire #trait/impulse #trait/kineticist #trait/overflow #trait/primal %%